CosmWasm/cosmwasm/docs/MESSAGE_TYPES.md

 ## CosmWasm message types

-CosmWasm uses JSON for sending data from the host to the Wasm contract and results out of the Wasm contract.
+CosmWasm uses JSON to send data from the host to the Wasm contract and to handle results from the Wasm contract.
 Such JSON messages are created in the client, typically some JavaScript-based application.
 There the usage of JSON feels very natural for developers.
 However, JSON has significant limitations such as the lack of a native binary type and inconsistent support for integers > 53 bit.
 For